DerrickFeiWang/Partially_Supervised_LDA_Topic_Modeling/README.md

     RstList.append(lst)

 ```
-The above function will calculate precision,recall, f1, as well as coherence score and perplexity which were provided by default from the sklearn LDA algorithm.
+The above function will return precision,recall, f1, as well as coherence score and perplexity which were provided by default from the sklearn LDA algorithm.

 ![Figure 4](https://user-images.githubusercontent.com/44976640/64360335-e34a7b80-cfcf-11e9-823c-29e90c034ee6.JPG)